-In accordance with DfE guidance Searching, screening and confiscation - Advice for headteachers, school staff and governing bodies, school staff can search a pupil for any item if the pupil agrees.
+In accordance with DfE guidance Searching, screening and confiscation in schools 2023, school staff can search a pupil for any item if the pupil agrees.
+It is important that the pupil understands the reason for the search and how the search will be conducted so that they can provide informed agreement.